-As we head into the end of the year, it is always a smart move to step away from the holiday partying and do a run through on the status of your website.
-I’ve put together the following to give you a general checklist of items to consider in doing so.
+As we head into the end of the year, it is always a smart move to step away from the holiday partying and do a run-through on the status of your website.
+I’ve put together the following website legal checklist so you can give the site a tune-up before 2013.

 This should be common sense, but I feel compelled to mention it as people can be a bit dense at times.
 The following checklist is very general in nature.
 There is no guarantee it will match everything you need to look at on your site.
 A dating site has different needs than a forum which has different needs than an e-commerce site.
 Having said this, let’s get to it.